The Book of Boba Fett release schedule: When does episode 3 hit Disney Plus?

-The newest major show to hit Disney Plus brings us back to a galaxy far, far away and into its seedy criminal underworld.
-The Book of Boba Fett is shining the spotlight on Star Wars' clone bounty hunter after The Mandalorian's season 2 finale hinted at his next adventure.
+The newest major show to hit Disney Plus brings us back to a galaxy far, far away and deep into its seedy criminal underworld.
+The Book of Boba Fett is shining the spotlight on Star Wars' clone bounty hunter, in the wake of The Mandalorian's epic season 2 finale.

-This seven-episode series started Wednesday, Dec.
-29, with new installments dropping weekly until Feb.
-9, 2022.
-It stars Temeura Morrison as Fett and Ming-Na Wen as his partner Fennec Shand, with the pair working to seize the territories of slain gangster Jabba the Hutt.
+This seven-episode series started Dec.
+29, with new installments dropping weekly on Wednesdays until Feb.
+9. It stars Temeura Morrison as Fett and Ming-Na Wen as his partner Fennec Shand, with the pair working to seize the territories of slain gangster Jabba the Hutt.

 The Book of Boba Fett episode release dates and times